openkraken/website/docs/guide/advanced/gesture-to-native.en-US.md

-# Native and Kraken for gesture transfer
+# Native and Kraken for interactive delivery

+## Rolling delivery

-When Kraken is used in combination with Native, it often encounters the problem of gesture conflict.
-For example, the same horizontal sliding gesture produces a scrolling action of a scroll container in Kraken’s internal consumption, and a horizontal sliding action is also generated in Native, which makes the entire The Native container is closed by sliding horizontally.
+When Kraken and Native are used in combination, they often encounter gesture conflicts.
+For example, the same horizontal sliding gesture produces a scrolling action in Kraken’s internal consumption, and a horizontal sliding action is also generated in Native, which makes the entire The Native container is closed by sliding horizontally.

 Therefore, Kraken provides an abstract class of `GestureClient`.
-Kraken users can implement corresponding methods by inheriting this abstract class to capture gestures that do not need to be consumed in Kraken, pass them to Native for use, and trigger corresponding gesture events.
+Kraken users can implement corresponding methods by inheriting this abstract class to capture gestures that do not need to be consumed in Kraken, and pass them to Native to use and trigger corresponding gesture events.

 ```dart
 abstract class GestureClient {